ErpNetDocs/tech/modules/logistics/wms/wms-worker/orders/picking-routes.md

 ---
-uid: picking-routes
+uid: suggest-routing
 ---

-# Picking routes
+# Suggest Routing

-Workers who physically pick items for the warehouse orders use picking routes to guide them through the process.
+Workers who physically pick items for warehouse orders utilize **picking routes** to navigate through the process efficiently.
+Such routes are calculated using the **Suggest Routing** function, which is accessible in the **Orders** menu of the **WMS worker**.

-The route is calculated using the **"Suggest Routing"** function that is available in the Orders menu of WMS worker.
-The picking route takes into account the different parameters that are set up for the warehouse, such as:
+A picking route considers various parameters configured for the warehouse, including:

-- The Zones specified as picking zones through the "Zone Type" policy - it is necessary to set "Policy Kind = Zone Type" and "Value = picking" if you want to use the **"Suggest Routing"** function.
+- **Zones**: These are designated as picking zones through the "Zone Type" policy.

+  _To properly use the function, ensure that "Policy Kind = Zone Type" and "Value = picking" are set._

-- The Locations addresses that are used to calculate the best route through the warehouse;
+- **Location Addresses**: These addresses are essential for calculating the optimal route through the warehouse.

-as well as other factors, such as:
+Additionally, other factors are taken into account, such as:

-- the availability in the different locations – suggests the location with the smallest availability that is enough to fulfill the order;
+- **Availability**: The system suggests locations with the least availability that can still fulfill the order.

-- and the lot’s Expiry Date.
+- **Lot Expiry Date**: This ensures that items nearing expiration are prioritized.

-> [!NOTE]
+> [!Important]
-> The Pick task type is not yet supported by the system.
-Is is replaced by the Dispatch task type, which directly issues the product from the Warehousе.
+> The "Pick" task type is **not** currently supported by the system. <br> It has been replaced by the "Dispatch" task type, which directly issues products from the warehouse. <br> <br>

-Currently, the function can only be used for dispatch Warehouse Orders i.e. Warehouse Orders whose lines are only with Dispatch or Comp-dispatch task type.
+> Therefore, at present, the **Suggest Routing** function can only be utilized for **dispatch warehouse orders**, specifically those whose lines consist solely of "Dispatch" or "Comp-dispatch" task types. <br> <br>

-## How to use it?
+> You will get an **error** if you attempt to execute the function on an order with a different task type.

+## Using the function

-Open the **Orders** menu of WMS Worker.
+Start by opening the **Orders** menu of **WMS Worker**.

-This takes you to a list of the orders that are available for execution for the current worker.
+This takes you to the list of orders that are available for execution for the current worker.

-Click on the outbound order you would like to execute.
+Click on the **outbound order** you would like to execute.

 ![Picture](pictures/orders.png)